Skip to main content Skip to navigation Skip to footer

 Configuration blobs stored in R2 are encrypted client-side before upload using X25519 key exchange and AES-256-GCM.
 The server holds only ciphertext.
 Neither Rediacc nor any infrastructure provider can read your configuration data.

-Keys are derived from a passkey with PRF extension.
-The server stores a server-side secret that participates in key derivation, but neither the passkey alone nor the server secret alone can decrypt the data.
+Keys derive from a passkey with PRF extension.
+The server stores a secret that participates in key derivation, but neither the passkey alone nor the server secret alone can decrypt the data.

 For details on the encryption architecture, see Config Storage.